Richard Hynes: Academic career

 Hynes became a faculty member in the biology department at MIT in 1973 and was promoted to full professor in 1983.
 He was awarded Howard Hughes Medical Institute Investigator status in 1988.
-He served as the head of the biology department from 1989 to 1991 and as the director of the MIT Center for Cancer Research from 1991 to 2001, and became the Daniel K. Ludwig Professor for Cancer Research and affiliated with the Koch Institute in 1999.
+He served as the head of the biology department from 1989 to 1991 and as the director of the MIT Center for Cancer Research from 1991 to 2001, and became the Daniel K. Ludwig Professor for Cancer Research and affiliated with the Koch Institute for Integrative Cancer Research in 1999.
 Since 2004 he has been an associate member of the Broad Institute.

 Hynes served as the president of the American Society for Cell Biology in 2000.
 He has been a member of the Board of Governors of the Wellcome Trust since 2007.
 He also served on the Life Sciences jury for the Infosys Prize in 2012.

 He has also published on public policy and participated in the development of United States research guidelines for stem cell research, particularly embryonic stem cells.